 Ceremonies also evoke energies to create change, to honor, acknowledge.
 In participating in ceremony you walk your prayers.
 Ceremonies are held at the major seasonal turning points such as solstices and equinoxes.
 Or at times of changing points in the life of an individual—birth, naming, renaming, puberty, marriage.
 They keep one attuned to the natural flow of life.

 In ceremonies I lead I am very respectful not to copy from any of today’s Native American tribal ceremonies.
-I use universal, time-honored ways as a framework.
 I have learned the power of focusing many days or weeks in advance as helper energies are evoked.
 I listen to my guidance and intuition and use years of experience to bring these universal ways into a living, contemporary form for all people.
 A kind of surrender takes place as you become a fluid vessel for waves of energy to flow through.

 Sun Bear: All is made new